JetBrains/kotlin-web-site/docs/topics/compatibility-guide-15.md

 > - \>= 1.5: raise this warning to an error,
 >  `-XXLanguage:-ForbidReferencingToUnderscoreNamedParameterOfCatchBlock` can be used to temporarily revert to pre-1.5 behavior

-### It's possible to pass non-spread arrays after arguments with SAM-conversion
+### Forbid passing non-spread arrays after arguments with SAM-conversion

 > **Issue**: [KT-35224](https://youtrack.jetbrains.com/issue/KT-35224)
 >